1 John declares that “God is love.”

 The word "love" in the English language can mean many different things, but in Greek - the original language of the New Testament - the word in use describes a preference (or choice) of charitable intent.
 It thus presents God’s identity as being rooted in generous action.

-The mystery of the creator willfully becoming vulnerable within his own creation can be best understood in the context of generosity.
-Jesus is the fullest expression of God’s giving self.
+Thus, the mystery of the creator willfully becoming vulnerable within his own creation can be best understood in the context of generosity: Jesus is the fullest expression of God’s giving self.

-This painting series illuminates the phased embodiment of that revelation.
+This painting series illuminates the phased embodiment of that revelation, following the ancient Apostles Creed as a narrative template.

 **Click on any image for a closer look**